MicrosoftDocs/Devices-docs/surface/secure-surface-dock-ports-semm.md

 ### Apply the configuration package to a Surface Dock 2

-1. Take the MSI file that the Surface UEFI Configurator generated and install it on a Surface host device.
+1. Take the .msi file that the Surface UEFI Configurator generated and install it on a Surface host device.
 Compatible host devices are Surface Book 3, Surface Laptop 3, or Surface Pro 7.
 1. Connect the host device to the Surface Dock 2.
 When you connect the dock UEFI policy settings are applied.

 ## Verify managed state using the Surface App